L33T-H4X0R-D00D/Kali-Tools/README.md

 Kali-Tools
 =
-*Version 20171003.1*
+*Version 20180301.0*
-This is an auto configuration script for the Kali VM provided by offensive security found [here](https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/).
+This is an auto configuration script for the 64 bit Kali VM provided by offensive security found [here](https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/).
 This script installs and configures frequently used tools, and creates a directory on the desktop with common instructions for use.
 The main goal was to configure a fresh Kali VM while avoiding the common pitfalls normally associated with such an endeavor.

 ----------